R9n/wordlist-optimizer/README.md

 where the service can be:

+- aws
-- Gmail
+- gmail
 - hotmail
 - tiktok
-- WiFi
+- wiFi
 - ssh
-- Facebook
-- Instagram
+- facebook
-- Alibaba
+- instagram
-- Google
+- alibaba
 - yahoo
-- IBM
+- ibm
 - windows
 - linkedIn